-The pastry chef is a member of the classic brigade de cuisine in a professional kitchen and is the station chef of the pastry department.
+A pastry chef is typically found in a professional kitchen and is the station chef of the pastry department.
 As with other station chefs, the pastry chef may have other chefs or assistants within their department.
-Bakers may also be members of the pastry department in bakeries and larger establishments such as hotels.
+Bakers may also be members of the pastry department in larger establishments.
+Some pastry chefs prefer to have their own small business, running a bakery or dessert shop.

 Pastry chefs create pies, candies, chocolates, cookies, cakes, ice cream, custards and breads.
 They not only create desserts, but also order ingredients, keep inventory, deal with wholesalers, develop new recipes and provide input on menu-planning.
 The job demands abundant testing and sampling of new creations, which can be both rewarding and delicious.
 Nearly every restaurant, cafe, market and grocery store chain sells sweets and there is no doubt that people will always have a sweet tooth.